5 Divorce Myths to Stop Believing (And What to Know Instead)

 The Truth: There are going to be bad days and lots of emotions to process.
 Having a specialist who is trained to help you sort through it will benefit you both now and in the long run.

 While I am not qualified to give you therapeutic advice, I can absolutely encourage you to seek out a therapist to support you during this time.
-They will help you sort out your feelings and explore any mental and emotional impacts this time may have for you.
+They will help you sort out your feelings and explore any mental and emotional impacts this time may have on you.

-Think of it this way: You’re hiring a specialist to help you mediate your divorce and working with specialists that are trained in divorce financials.
+Think of it this way: You’re hiring a specialist to help you mediate your divorce and working with specialists who are trained in divorce financials.
 Having a therapist is a specialist for your mental health.

-Like I mentioned about running up the bill when you’re disorganized because you’re only working with an attorney, you’re also going to incur more hourly billing if you’re spending hours with your attorney trying to make them your therapist.
+As I mentioned about running up the bill when you’re disorganized because you’re only working with an attorney, you’re also going to incur more hourly billing if you’re spending hours with your attorney trying to make them your therapist.